 Training these operators to be more self-reliant is an obvious solution, but the traditional method only fails them further.
 This is because training and instructional techniques are typically a one-size-fits-all, step-by-step recipe that do not focus on critical thinking or problem solving in the event that things are not 1, 2, 3.

-The methodology for Operations Business Teams (OBT) is a departure from traditional training methods in that it focuses on clearly defining roles, responsibilities and expectations where the Operator is at the center of the organization.
-OBT goes beyond teaching the fundamentals by empowering operators to take full ownership of their line.
+The methodology for Area Business Teams (ABT) is a departure from traditional training methods in that it focuses on clearly defining roles, responsibilities and expectations where the Operator is at the center of the organization.
+ABT goes beyond teaching the fundamentals by empowering operators to take full ownership of their line.

 The training begins by designating six specific roles to key employees per manufacturing line.
 This new team is structured around the operator with each role serving as a form of “servant leader” or coach.
 As the training progresses the operators on the line gradually take on direct ownership; which encompasses everything from equipment care, yield, quality, safety, reliability and cost.